sanjanasitaraman/cs326-project-sanjanasgroup/docs/milestone-1.md

 ## Functionality
 The homepage will have a list of places with photos.
-When users select the place name, they will be able to see a description of the place, ratings, reviews and even direction information on how to get there from the UMASS campus.
-I also would like to add a filter feature that will filter based on keywords describing the place (such as indoor/outdoor).
+When users select the place name, they will be able to see a description of the place, distance, ratings, reviews and even direction information on how to get there from the UMASS campus.
+I also would like to add a filter feature (if possible) that will filter based on keywords describing the place (such as indoor/outdoor).

+Data used:
+- Name of place
+- Photos
+- Description
+- Distance
+- Rating
+- Keywords
+- Reviews
+- Directions